suffolklibraries/lgc/content/collections/events/festive-mansion-06-12.md

         text: 'Access at Christchurch Mansion'
 building_name: 'Christchurch Mansion'
 ---
-Get in the festive spirit with our annual Christchurch Mansion Christmas Tree Festival!
+Get in the festive spirit at annual Christchurch Mansion.